 - For example, if your charter organization is non-profit, and your troop sells $2,000 in greeting cards, then you will earn about $1,000 of that (only troops that are not tied to a non-profit charter organization will be subject to their state’s sales tax, which may slightly affect that percentage).

 - Detailed Breakdown: You may have read in the overview PDF that your troop will get to keep $13 per $30 box sale, which is about 43%.
-While this is the standard fundraiser offering from Usborne Books & More, the consultant who is facilitating this fundraiser will be donating her own personal commission in its entirety to preserve the ethical and moral purity of the fundraiser (i.e no personal profit for her).
+While this is the standard fundraiser offering from PaperPie, the brand partner who is facilitating this fundraiser will be donating her own personal commission in its entirety to preserve the ethical and moral purity of the fundraiser (i.e no personal profit for her).
 The focus here is to ensure that all earnings will solely benefit your local troop and Trail Life USA national.
 Therefore, with the added commission, your troop will earn an estimated 50% of your sales amounts.
 Each individual troop that participates will receive the passed-on commission earnings separately after the fundraiser has concluded.
 Any additional commissions above and beyond the 50% will be donated directly to Trail Life USA National, and that amount will be shared publicly after the fundraiser is complete.

 How much time do we have to conduct this fundraiser?

-- We typically have Trailmen selling for about two weeks in their neighborhood/churches/etc, and then we go door-to-door in the neighborhood around our charter organization as a Hit The Trail meeting.
+- We typically have Trailmen selling for about three weeks in their neighborhood/churches/etc, and then sometimes we go door-to-door in the neighborhood around our charter organization as a Hit The Trail meeting.
 Of course, please research the rules for the neighborhoods where you are located to make sure this is allowed, get proper permits, etc. It really only takes a week or less to get things organized, so it’s perfect if you want to get started quickly.

 What happens if we do not meet the minimum order?